 - 1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the property owners, applicant, and person(s) or firm(s) preparing the plan. - 2.
 Name of the Lot Line Adjustment. (parties involved) - 3.
 Location of the land/site under consideration including tax map and lot numbers and address. - 4.
-Title, date, north arrow, and scale, less than or equal to 1"= 50 feet. - 5.
-Locus map of vicinity of the site, at a scale of 1"=1,000 feet, detailing public street system in the vicinity of the site. - 6.
+Title, date, north arrow, and scale, less than or equal to 1''=50 feet. - 5.
+Locus map of vicinity of the site, at a scale of 1^{"=1,000} feet, detailing public street system in the vicinity of the site. - 6.
 Tax map reference, names, and addresses of all owners of record of abutting parcels. - 7.
 Natural and man-made features including watercourses, wetlands, tree lines, stonewalls and vegetative cover, topographic features, and other environmental features which are significant to the design process. - 8.
 Surveyed property lines including angles and bearings, distances, monument locations, and size of the entire parcel in acres and square feet.
 Said plan must be attested by a land surveyor licensed in the State of New Hampshire. - 9.
 Zoning, including all applicable overlay zones. - 10.
 The location and dimensions of all property lines to be expressed in feet and to the nearest one hundredth of a foot. - 11.
-Sufficient data acceptable to the Board to determine the location, bearing, and length of all lines; sufficient data to be able to reproduce such lines upon the
+Sufficient data acceptable to the Board to determine the location, bearing, and length of all lines; sufficient data to be able to reproduce such lines upon the ground, and location of all proposed and existing monuments.
+Error of closure shall be 1:10,000.

-- ground, and location of all proposed and existing monuments.
-Error of closure shall be 1:10,000. - 12.
-The indication of the use of lots (e.g. single or multifamily residential, commercial, etc). - 13.
+- 12. The indication of the use of lots (e.g. single or multifamily residential, commercial, etc). - 13.
 The location of all structures and buildings on each parcel. - 14.
-Setbacks as required by Zoning. - 15.
+Setbacks as required by Zoning.
+Setbacks shall be depicted with a dashed line along text such as "30' Side Structure Setback" or "30' Parking setback." - 15.
 Any plans cited for reference should be recorded at the Merrimack County Registry of Deeds or stamped by a licensed land surveyor.
 The name, date, and plan number of recorded cited plans should be provided in the notes section of the plat. - 16.
 All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 17.
-The following notations shall also be shown: - (a) The explanation of drainage easements, if any. - (b) The explanation of utility easements, if any. - (c) The explanation of site easements, if any. - (d) The explanations of any reservations. - 18.
+The following notations shall also be shown: - a.
+The explanation of drainage easements, if any. - b.
+The explanation of utility easements, if any. - c.
+The explanation of site easements, if any. - d.
+The explanations of any reservations. - 18.
 Block for approval by the Board as follows:

-I hereby certify that this plat has be by the Town of Loudon Planning I, and sh with the Merrimack County Regist once all conditions of approval hav satisfied: Board on nall be filed try of Deeds Chairperson Date
+I hereby certify that this pluy the Town of Loudon Play 11 , and shall be filed with the Merrimack Count once all conditions of appr satisfied: Chairperson Date